-Collaboration tools are designed to assist your employees or teams to collaborate on various projects and assignments, making sure all employees are up-to-date and that all schedules are met.
-You can keep all relevant records, messages, files, and other information in one location, and allow or control access to employees.
-You can also keep communication open between members, groups, and sections, and identify and resolve work relationship concerns in the bud to ensure deliverables and plans are met.
-Likewise, top quality collaboration software applications help members to work together in real time even when separated by location, a must-have when you have global or cross-continental teams.
+Collaboration tools are there to enable your team members or departments to collaborate on various projects and tasks, making sure all users are up-to-date and that all plans are met.
+You can keep all pertinent records, messages, files, and other information in one location, and allow or supervise access to users.
+You can also keep communication open between employees, teams, and sections, and identify and resolve work relationship concerns in the bud to ensure deliverables and plans are met.
+Likewise, top rate collaboration software tools enable groups to work together in real time even when separated by geography, a must-have when you have worldwide or cross-continental teams.

 Hover over the element to learn more about our ratings.

 Main Functionality – rates the software’s ability to meet its main promise or USP.

 Customization - Rates the software’s customization tools that allow the business to match the software’s functions to the business’ specific processes and current needs.
 Tools to watch include: custom reports; custom fields; custom business processes; logo insertions; and color palette choice.

 Collaboration Features – rates the software’s functionalities that allow team members to work together, share documents, ideas and best practices.
 Includes tools such as: communication platforms (IM chat, VoIP, email, social media, phone); real-time features; attachment and association capabilities; and automatic task and contact associations.